lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The energy shows a non-linear increase with time once the deformation starts, which is extected from the typical dependency of bond energy with bond distance :math:`U_b = k_b \left( r -r_0 \right)^2`:
+    The energy, which can be accessed fro mthe log file, shows a non-linear increase with time once the deformation starts, which is extected from the typical dependency of bond energy with bond distance :math:`U_b = k_b \left( r -r_0 \right)^2`: